Shashel®

 Imago insects don't eat at all.
 They only reproduce.

 The female lays eggs in log cracks or exit holes.
-They hatch after three weeks, and each egg releases a 1-millimeter creamy white C-shaped larva.
+They hatch after three weeks, and each egg releases a 1-millimetre creamy white C-shaped larva.
 They gnaw on the xylem for three to four years, growing to 0.7 cm.
-By the time they reach maturity, they move closer to the surface and turn into a pupa (up to 8 weeks).
-Once they leave the dwelling, they form a 1 to 1.5 mm hole and spill wood dust, the first visible signs of infestation.
-They feed on the sapwood, and it is easy to see in structures where one part of the timber may be intensely attacked while the neighboring part is left almost intact.
+As they reach maturity, they move closer to the surface and turn into a pupa (up to 8 weeks).
+When they leave the dwelling, they form a one to 1.5 millimetre hole and spill wood dust, the first visible signs of infestation.
+They feed on the sapwood, and it is easy to see in structures where one part of the timber may be intensely attacked while a neighbouring part is left almost intact.
 It also depends on whether the wood is made of core or shell.
 Building standards say that wood with more than 25% of subdued wood cannot be used.

 Woodworm larvae